wp-insider/simple-membership/simple-membership/readme.txt

 - Regenerated the POT file.
 - The after login redirection now uses home_url() instead of site_url().
 The URL also gets passed via a filter.
 - Added a new filter for the after logout redirection URL.
+- Added the Braintree payment gateway so you can accept membership payments using Braintree.

 = 3.3.8 =
 - The account renewal payment will take into account any remaining time (when the user's level is using a duration type expiry).